 What does it mean for data to be encrypted at rest?
 In transport?

-Data encrypted at rest means it is encrypted when transmitted from one system to another.
-Data encrypted in transport means data is encrypted on the hard disc of a computer storage device.
+Data encrypted in transport means it is encrypted when transmitted from one system to another.
+Data encrypted at rest means data is encrypted on the hard disc of a computer storage device.

 Fulcrum takes data security seriously, ensuring data is encrypted both at rest and in transport.
 By hosting our services on Microsoft's Azure Cloud platform, we leverage the same high-security standards used by major companies like Dow Chemical, Airbus, 3M, and Toyota.
 Azure Cloud provides a secure, resilient, and highly available environment — ensuring data is accessible to authorized users when needed.